dlon/anki-addons/README.md

 Disclaimer: This may be unsafe to use with shared decks and Ankiweb.

 An Anki plugin that allows using Python code to create cards.
+Copy it to the addons directory.

 Usage: